 - Parents shouldn’t allow children to wear a car’s safety belt until they are at least 4’9’’ tall.

 To read Florida’s child safety laws in full, please see Florida State Statute 316.613.
 You could also learn more about these laws on this Florida Highway Safety and Motor Vehicles (FHSMV) page about Child Restraints.

 A Few Helpful Safety Resources

 Unfortunately, recalls aren’t uncommon in the car safety seat industry.
 Parents should check the latest news from their car seat’s manufacturer.
 This will ensure they are using a product without any potential hazards.
 One easy way to keep tabs on car seat recalls is to visit this portal put together by the FHSMV.
-The National Highway Traffic Safety Administration also has a website dedicated to car seat recalls which you could find by clicking on this link.
+The National Highway Traffic Safety Administration also has a website dedicated to car seat recalls which you could find here Child Seat Recall Listings.

 Not sure you installed your child safety seat is properly?
 Then you should schedule an appointment with a Florida Highway Patrol officer for a complimentary evaluation.
 To find an official safety screening location near Tampa or anywhere else in Florida, please visit this webpage put together by the FHSMV.